-Going into the new year, there are still some resolutions we all have to put on hold for a while longer.
-But on the flip side, there’s no better time to make a resolution (or two!) that’s focused on your home, whether it be updating a space to meet the latest trends or filling your place with new plant babies.
+Going into the new year, there's always that moment where you consider resolutions for the year ahead: Will you opt-out of the constant pressure of self-improvement and not do resolutions at all?
+Will you consider which resolutions or shifts might truly bring you joy?
+If you are considering making some changes, there’s no better time to make a resolution (or two!) that’s focused on your home, whether it be updating a space to meet the latest trends or filling your place with new plant babies.
 I'd personally like 2021 to be the year I finally trade in my stained hand-me-down futon for an actual couch.

 We spoke to 11 interior designers, lifestyle bloggers and DIYers on their own New Year’s resolutions for their businesses and their own homes.